horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

 Ansible has to run from your local machine against the VM.
 This requirement was also achieved
 ---
 ###  Part3 -  Running Application with Docker Compose and Automated Image Updates on VM
+- On the VM, use docker compose to run the application.
+Make sure you configure the proper health checks.
+   - I previously used simple docker-compose in part 1 in my local but now i faced some problems